 – Like in the broken phone game: the essence has changed before it reached the developer.

 – Exactly.
 Of course, the problem can be at any stage.
 According to Agile, you should constantly demonstrate the customer the accomplished results.
 He should look at the results attentively and tell you: “Yes, that’s exactly what I wanted.”
-It is also important be not in a hurry to implement the project.
-Implementation is only a third or a quarter of time that has to be spent on the project, if you do everything correctly and competently.
-In case of a startup, implementation takes almost all the time, therefore the probability of a startup success is one out of ten.
+It is also important to be not in a hurry to implement the project.
+Implementation is only a third or a quarter of the time that has to be spent on the project if you do everything correctly and competently.
+In the case of a startup, implementation takes almost all the time, therefore the probability of startup success is one out of ten.
 If the client is ready to get rid of his money at once, then you can get down to the startup implementation in accordance with the scheme that was born in his head.
-In this case the customer takes responsibility for his risks.
-And if the client understands that he pays to receive an excellent result, it is necessary to discuss in the very beginning what he wants exactly, create mockups, design and only afterwards – start implementation.
-Well, at the implementation stage it is also important that developers shouldnt’ be in a hurry and should understand clearly how the project will work.
-Then they will eventually construct good architecture that won’t have to be polished by new features the customer was not aware of.
+In this case, the customer takes responsibility for his risks.
+And if the client understands that he pays to receive an excellent result, it is necessary to discuss in the very beginning what he wants exactly, create mockups, design, and only afterward – start implementation.
+Well, at the implementation stage it is also important that developers shouldn’t be in a hurry and should understand clearly how the project will work.
+Then they will eventually construct the good architecture that won’t have to be polished by new features the customer was not aware of.
 Usually, the feature that wasn’t planned in advance, breaks the general structure of the project.

 – Have you ever had to make a project anew?